 Who’s Afraid of Virgina Woolf?

-by Edward Albee
+Written by: Edward Albee

 Martha: Truth or illusion, George; you don't know the difference.